anlinfeng/acfal2025.github.io/content/posts/post-two/index.md

 ## Technology Used for Biomarker Discovery
 ### Traditional Biomarkers
 Traditional prognostic indicators in cancer include tumor size, staging, lymph node metastasis status, and the presence of cancer cells in multiple distant lymph nodes.
 These factors often correlate with a poor prognosis.
+The nned for discovering a biomarker based on the gene expression levels are highly needed for current study.